Affleck-Dine Leptoflavorgenesis: Implications for early Universe cosmology

 \section{Implications for early Universe cosmology}

 In this section, we consider a benchmark point for large lepton flavor asymmetries and briefly review how such a benchmark could simultaneously affect various aspects of early Universe cosmology: (i) explaining the observed baryon asymmetry by the same origin as the lepton flavor asymmetries, (ii) affecting the nature of the QCD transition, (iii) opening up a new parameter space of sterile neutrino dark matter by enhancing their production and (iv) altering the abundance of the light elements, in particular, resolving the recently reported helium-4 anomaly.
 We show that the ADLFG scenarios can generate such a benchmark point.
+In this benchmark point, we assume normal hierarchy (NH) of neutrino masses.
+We will briefly comment on the case of their inverted hierarchy (IH) in the last paragraph of this section.

 We consider the following benchmark point, which can be realized in the ADLFG discussed in Sec.~\ref{sec:ADLFG_with_Q},

 First, let us see the BBN and CMB constraints, and the related helium-4 anomaly.
 At temperatures well below the QCD transition, only leptons and photons remain abundant in the plasma, and lepton asymmetries are stored in neutrinos due to the charge neutrality of the plasma.
 Lepton flavor asymmetries, $Y_{L_\alpha}=(n_{L_\alpha}-n_{\bar{L}_{\alpha}})/s$, are related to neutrino chemical potentials, $\xi_\alpha=\mu_\alpha/T$, as